ashcat > /mnt/user-data/outputs/scale-business-skid-steer-loader.html << ‘HTMLEOF’

 Scaling with equipment only works if you measure results.
 Set a simple tracking system from day one.

-- Jobs completed per week before and after the machine
+| Jobs completed per week | Before vs after the machine — shows direct output gain |

-- Labor hours saved on recurring task types
+| Labor hours saved | Tracks efficiency gains on recurring task types |

 Most small businesses that add a compact skid steer loader see the machine pay for itself within 12 to 24 months through labor savings and new revenue alone.
-Track your numbers and you will know exactly when your machine crosses into pure profit territory.

 Scaling a small business takes time.
 The businesses that grow consistently are the ones that reduce waste, increase output, and expand their service range without adding proportional cost.